shortbloke/home_assistant_config/docs/automations.md

 ## Heating Control

-- When the back door (ZigBee sensor) is left open for 1 minute, then Nest thermostat temperature is stored and sent to 15°C. Once the door is closed it's returned to the previously stored temperature.
+- When the back door is left open for one minute, store the thermostat temperature and reduce it to 15°C. Restore the stored temperature when the door closes.
-- When conservatory temperature below 20°C for 5 mins during the daytime, then turn on the heater, so long as the back door is closed.
-When above 22°C for 5 mins, always turn off the heater.
+- Every hour at 15 minutes past, turn on the conservatory heater when the temperature is below 18°C, the back door is closed and the time is between 06:00 and 23:00.
+- Turn off the conservatory heater when the temperature rises above 21°C. During the night, turn it off at 23:00 or when the temperature rises above 18°C.

 ## Power Control

-- Turning on specific lights in the morning and 1 hour before sunset
+- Turn on selected lights in the morning and one hour before sunset.
-- Turn on a Sonoff relay switch when loft temperatures get high and off again when they lower
+- Turn on a Tasmota relay when the loft temperature rises above 30°C and turn it off when the temperature drops below 30°C. The relay powers an inline fan that draws cooler air towards the server.
-  - This is used to power an inline fan which pulls cooler air from outside to the front of my HP MicroServer
-  - If there is no movement in a room turn off any TP Link Smart socket which is drawing power and send an alert
-  - Aim to ensure various appliances aren't left on accidentally
-  - This ensures smart switches aren't turned off just because they are on, only when something connected to them is drawing power
+- Turn the 3D-printer light on and off based on the printer's power consumption.
+- Enforce a television curfew and optionally announce a reminder over Sonos.

+## Iron Safety

+- Track occupancy in the ironing room and change its state to idle after 30 minutes without motion.
+- If an iron is drawing more than 10 W while the room is idle, notify the user and turn off its smart plug.

 ## Kitchen Appliance Monitoring

-- Track power usage of kitchen appliances to determine when they have been turned on, and when they complete their cycle.
-Sending a notification when they finish.
+- Track washing-machine, tumble-dryer and dishwasher power usage to determine when a cycle starts and finishes, then send a completion notification.

-## Plant monitoring

-- Send notification when plants soil falls below specified minimum for each plant type.
+## Safety and Monitoring

+- Notify when a monitored Zigbee device, iron smart plug or gas-meter sensor is unavailable.
+- Notify mobile devices and announce over the kitchen Sonos speaker when water is detected under the kitchen sink.
+- Provide a burglar-alarm script that sounds configured Sonos speakers and Ring sirens for 30 seconds.
+- Alert when the Owl electricity feed has stopped updating for an hour and notify again when reporting recovers.
+- Alert when the water-softener salt level is low.

+## Energy and Electric Vehicle Charging

+- Detect when Tesla charging starts and finishes.
+- Dynamically adjust Tesla charging current to use available solar generation while allowing a small grid-import tolerance.

 ## Home Assistant Resource Usage Alerts

-- Monitor system resources and send alters to specific IOS device when thresholds breached.
+- Monitor system resources and send alerts to a specific iOS device when thresholds are breached.
 Items monitored:
   - High Load Average
   - Low Disk Space
   - Low Memory